 When you reduce eye fixations, you increase reading speed.

-You see, when your eye fixates, on a particular word, you can see far more than just that one word on the page with your foveal and parafoveal vision.
+When your eyes fixate on a particular word, you can see far more than just that one word on the page with your foveal and parafoveal vision.

-Instead of only reading one or two words per eye fixation as you read, you can learn to read three to seven words or more with each eye fixation.
+Instead of only reading one or two words per eye fixation as you read, you can learn to read 3–7 words (or more) with each eye fixation.